Cooper v Phibbs: Facts

-An uncle told his nephew, not intending to misrepresent anything, but being in fact in error, that he (the uncle) was entitled to a fishery.
-The nephew, after the uncle's death, acting in the belief of the truth of what the uncle had told him, entered into an agreement to rent the fishery from the uncle's daughters.
-However, the fishery actually belonged to the nephew himself.
-After the uncle died, the lease was renewed through Mr Cooper’s aunt, via her three daughters, Cooper’s cousins, and Mr Phibbs acting as their agent.
-The aunt, three sisters, and Mr Cooper, had all assumed that they were entitled to the land through a right of inheritance.
+Cooper's uncle, not intending to misrepresent anything, but being in fact in error, told Cooper that he (the uncle) was entitled to a fishery.
+Cooper, after his uncle's death, acting in the belief of the truth of what his uncle had told him, entered into an agreement to rent the fishery from the uncle's daughters.
+However, the fishery actually belonged to Cooper himself.
+After the uncle died, the lease was renewed through Cooper's aunt, via her three daughters, Cooper's cousins, and Mr Phibbs acting as their agent.
+The aunt, three sisters, and Cooper, had all assumed that they were entitled to the land through a right of inheritance.
 In fact, Cooper was truly entitled to an equitable residual interest, because the uncle in his will had granted Cooper a life tenancy.
-When the sisters asked for the next rental payment, this had transpired and Mr Cooper sought a declaration that he was the owner and that the lease was not enforceable.
+When the sisters asked for the next rental payment, this had transpired and Cooper sought a declaration that he was the owner and that the lease was not enforceable.